christen-reinhart/ops-reading-notes/ops-401/401Journal/401Journal31.md

 3. What should I do differently next time?

-- Do a little more research over the weekend and ask more questions on the Friday before.
+- Do a little more research over the weekend and ask more questions on the Friday before since I did only have a limited understanding.

 4. What still puzzles me, or what do I need to learn more about?